 Being charged with possession of marijuana and other controlled substance offenses can have serious consequences.
 The punishment for a conviction can include anything from jail time to excessive fines.
 If you or someone you know has been arrested, it is important to secure the help of an experienced Queens criminal defense attorney.

-Law Office of Rochelle S. Berliner has aggressively fought drug cases in New York City Metropolitan area for years, and knows how important it is to defend each and every client to the fullest extent.
-If you are in Queens County, Kings County, New York County, or Bronx County, and face criminal charges, Law Office of Rochelle S. Berliner will heed the call.
+Law Office has aggressively fought drug cases in New York City Metropolitan area for years, and knows how important it is to defend each and every client to the fullest extent.
+If you are in Queens County, Kings County, New York County, or Bronx County, and face criminal charges, Law Office will heed the call.

-Contact Law Office of Rochelle S. Berliner today at 718-261-5600 to schedule a free consultation to discuss your legal options.
+Contact Law Office today at to schedule a free consultation to discuss your legal options.

 - Marijuana Charges